teksi/wastewater/docs/en/admin-guide/db-production-readiness/index.rst

 What happens if the OID prefix in `tww_sys.oid_prefixes` is changed and data already exists in the database?
 * If the existing data already uses the new OID prefix, the sequences must be updated.
 TWW does this automatically after saving the new OID prefix.
 * If the existing data does not use the new OID prefix, the sequences must be reset so that the counter starts at 0 again with the new prefix.
-TWW does not perform this reset automatically.

-To do: A function will be programmed to manually trigger the sequence reset.
+TWW does this reset automatically with a trigger that runs on UPDATE, so either when you alter the existing 'active' or change the prefix of the active row.

 Setting Default Values